earthly/website/blog/_posts/2023-08-08-dx-three-ways.md

 For Alice, key metrics to watch might include:

-* Onboarding Duration - How long it takes new developers to use her product successfully.
+* **Onboarding Duration** - How long it takes new developers to use her product successfully.
-* Documentation Hit Rate / Findability: This is how developers find and access documentation.
+* **Documentation Hit Rate / Findability**: This is how developers find and access documentation.
-* Support Ticket Frequency: How often do developers need to contact you for help?
+* **Support Ticket Frequency**: How often do developers need to contact you for help?

 Carlos doesn't have the luxury of focusing on just one tool - he has to think of the whole experience of developers at his company.
 Key elements of DX for him include:

-* Standardizing tools and technologies to reduce complexity.
+* **Standardizing tools and technologies** to reduce complexity.
 This minimizes the learning burden as developers learn new systems.
-* Good collaboration practices via knowledge-sharing platforms and open communication to prevent duplicate efforts.
+* **Good collaboration practices** via knowledge-sharing platforms and open communication to prevent duplicate efforts.
-* Documentation of key procedures and processes to help with onboarding
+* **Documentation** of key procedures and processes to help with onboarding
-* Continuous delivery pipelines and test automation so developers can ship faster with confidence.
+* **Continuous delivery pipelines** and test automation so developers can ship faster with confidence.

 For Carlos, key metrics to measure might include:

-* Onboarding Duration - How long it takes new developers to make their first successful code contribution.
+* **Onboarding Duration** - How long it takes new developers to make their first successful code contribution.
-* Time To First Commit - Time from cloning repo to having a local commit ready.
+* **Time To First Commit** - Time from cloning repo to having a local commit ready.
 Includes time for getting dependencies, setting up the environment, and making a superficial change.
-* Build Time - The time required to complete a code build in CI.
+* **Build Time** - The time required to complete a code build in CI.
 Includes build queue wait time, if any.
-* PR Turn Around Time: The total duration from submitting a PR until it's finally approved.
+* **PR Turn Around Time**: The total duration from submitting a PR until it's finally approved.

 Bob's concerns are somewhere between Carlo's and Alice's.
 He only needs to worry about developers in his Org, like Carlos, and only about the tools he owns, like Alice.